mgoldcoin/mgold/platform-features/smart-contracts.md

 ## Smart Assets

 If we plan to apply constraints on all operations for a specific asset, we cannot use a smart account.
 In our paradigm, we have smart assets for this purpose: the script will be attached to the asset and will work in a similar way.
 Transactions for such assets are valid only if the script returns True.
-For example, a script can verify proofs from a transaction, check if a notary/escrow approves the transaction, and that operations with the asset aren’t locked for a specified time.
+For example, a script can verify proofs from a transaction, check if a notary/escrow approves the transaction and the fact that operations with the asset aren’t locked for a specified time.
 The script for the token is invoked upon the following operations with an asset:

 * Transfer Transaction
 * Mass Transfer Transaction